RiceD2KLab/BRAINNET/README.md

 * `src/` directory contains all source code
     * `auth/` directory contains information for connecting to Google storage
     * `models/` directory contains python modules for custom model implementations
+    * `notebooks/` directory contains jupyter notebooks used for prototyping our ideas
     * `utils/` directory contains python modules for various custom routines such as data retrieval, data wrangling, and metrics
     * `visualization/` directory contains python modules for custom visualization functions